 15) Forget to lock your mobile so that your toddler can accidentally call your friends at 5am in the morning.

-16) If you do EVER manage to meet up with friends make sure you interrupt the conversation every two minutes to retrieve the toddler from the table/behind the counter/other people’s chairs, sniff the baby’s nappy, change the baby or take the toddler to the toilet.
+16) If you do EVER manage to meet up with friends make sure you interrupt the conversation every two minutes to retrieve your child from the table/behind the counter/other people’s chairs, sniff the baby’s nappy or go and change the baby.

 17) Then get your friend to hold the baby ‘for a minute’ while you nip to the toilet then DO NOT retrieve the baby for at least half an hour.

-18) Just when you start to become a little less irritating – have a second baby.
+18) Just when you start to become a little less irritating – have another baby.

 So there you have it.
 Parents can be a bit annoying.
 But don’t be too hard on us.
 We really do try to answer the phone, make it to your birthday party and reply to your messages but it isn’t always that easy.
 Because babies take up literally ALL of our time.
 They don’t care if we have been up all night and would quite like to sit down for FIVE minutes.
 They don’t give a toss whether we are supposed to be meeting a friend for coffee or going out for lunch.
 All they know is that right NOW they really want a drink of milk, a wee, a cuddle or just to run around the kitchen naked.